 R-1206 Organization: Viriom Phase of Development: Elsulfavirine is in Phase II/III study for HIV treatment.
 In June 2017, elsulfavirine received marketing approval in Russia for the treatment of HIV.

 (Compound details obtained from ChemIDplus Advanced,1 NIAID Therapeutics Database,2 Viriom press release,3 and ClinicalTrials.gov4)

-VM-1500 belongs to a class (group) of HIV drugs called non-inhibitors (NNRTIs).1,3 NNRTIs attach to and block an HIV called reverse transcriptase.
-(An enzyme is a that starts or increases the speed of a chemical reaction.)
-By blocking reverse transcriptase, NNRTIs prevent HIV from multiplying and can reduce the amount of HIV in the body.
+Elsulfavirine belongs to a class (group) of HIV drugs called non-inhibitors (NNRTIs).2,6 NNRTIs attach to and block an HIV called reverse transcriptase.

-Studies have shown that VM-1500 appears effective for treating HIV in individuals who have never taken HIV medicines.1,6,7 VM-1500 may also work on certain HIV strains against which other FDA-approved NNRTIs no longer work.1
+Studies have shown that elsulfavirine appears effective for treating HIV in people who have never taken HIV medicines.6,7 Elsulfavirine may also be effective against certain strains of HIV that can no longer be controlled by(FDA)-approved NNRTIs.8